OpenDDS/OpenDDS/docs/internal/docs.rst

   - Improved logging in some cases. (:ghpr:`1111`) [Rank 0]
   - Unoptimized all code that's not related to pigeons (:ghpr:`2222`) [Rank 0]

+The ranks are included in previews of the news as an aid to deciding what the rank of new news content should be.
-The ranks of everything in all news fragments can be viewed in :doc:`/news` or alternatively by running ``./docs/news.py preview``.
+The preview can be viewed in :doc:`/news` or alternatively by running ``./docs/news.py preview``.
-They are there to help someone deciding what the rank of new news item should be.
+The ranks are not included in the final news for a release.

-One final thing to note is that top level sections, like "Additions", have a fixed rank that can't be changed so they always appear in the same order.
+One final thing to note is that top-level sections, like "Additions", have a fixed rank that can't be changed so they always appear in the same order.

 Generating the News
 ===================

 Before a release, a preview of the whole news for the next release will always be available for preview in :doc:`/news`.
 It's also possible to see the source of that preview by running ``./docs/news.py preview``.
-During a release the fragments are permanently committed to :doc:`/news`, :doc:`/this_release`, and :ghfile:`NEWS.md` and the fragment files in :ghfile:`docs/news.d` are removed.
+During a release the fragments are permanently committed to :doc:`/news` and :ghfile:`NEWS.md` and the fragment files in :ghfile:`docs/news.d` are removed.